jairsan/jairsan.github.io/_posts/2022-11-11-st_system_evaluation.md

 ##  Re-segmentation and evaluation
 Traditionally, the resegmentation step was done using the [mwerSegmenter binary](https://www-i6.informatik.rwth-aachen.de/web/Software/mwerSegmenter.tar.gz).
-Earlier this year, Apptek researchers released a Python implementation of minimum-edit-distante re-alignment as part of the [SubER software](https://github.com/apptek/SubER), which I find to be more practical and robust than the MWER binary.
+Earlier this year, researchers at Apptek released a Python implementation of minimum-edit-distance re-alignment as part of the [SubER software](https://github.com/apptek/SubER), which I find to be more practical and robust than the MWER binary.
-I have integrated this into the software of my [EMNLP 2021 Findings paper](https://github.com/jairsan/Stream-level_Latency_Evaluation_for_Simultaneous_Machine_Translation), which is what we will be using today.
+I have integrated this implementation into the software of my [EMNLP 2021 Findings paper](https://github.com/jairsan/Stream-level_Latency_Evaluation_for_Simultaneous_Machine_Translation), which is what we will be using today.
 The resegmentation procedure is implemented with the ```stream_resegment``` command.
 ```shell
 stream_resegment [-h] --hypo_file HYPO_FILE --reference_file REFERENCE_FILE [--output_file OUTPUT_FILE]